Shak623/MIST_names/README.md

  The networking graph was orginally designed using the Bokeh library in python, but I switched over to d3.js because it looks nicer.

- The graphs can be acessed at shakeelfarooq.com (--> This is still being worked on)
+ The graphs can be acessed at https://shak623.github.io/mistNetworkGraphs/index.html